citygml4j/citygson/README.md

 CityJSON is a data format for encoding a subset of the [OGC CityGML](http://www.opengeospatial.org/standards/citygml) data model using JSON instead of GML.
 The [CityJSON specification](https://github.com/tudelft3d/cityjson) is developed and maintained on GitHub by the [3D geoinformation group at TU Delft](https://3d.bk.tudelft.nl/).

+citygson has been developed in the context of the [CityGML](http://www.opengeospatial.org/standards/citygml) Java API [citygml4j](https://github.com/citygml4j/citygml4j) and is used as CityJSON parser in this project. citygml4j adds another data abstraction layer and object model that can be populated from both CityJSON data and GML-encoded CityGML data.
+This way, citygml4j users don't have to choose between the encodings but can write code that supports both of them.